Constantinople

-In 324, following the reunification of the Eastern and Western Roman Empires, the ancient city of Byzantium was selected to serve as the new capital of the Roman Empire, and the city was renamed Nova Roma, or 'New Rome', by Emperor Constantine the Great.
-On 11 May 330, it was renamed Constantinople and dedicated to Constantine.
-Shortly afterward, in 474 AD, the Great Fire of Constantinople erupted and consequently devastated the region.
-Constantinople is generally considered to be the center and the "cradle of Orthodox Christian civilization."
+Constantinople was founded on the site of the existing city of Byzantium in 324, during the reign of Constantine the Great, initially as New Rome.
+In 330 it became the new capital of the Roman Empire, and continued in that role after the empire was divided in an Eastern and Western half and after the Western Roman Empire ended in the 5th century.
+The ascendancy of Constantinople marks the empire's "Byzantine" era.

 From the mid-5th century to the early 13th century, Constantinople was the largest and wealthiest city in Europe.
-The city became famous for its architectural masterpieces, such as Hagia Sophia, the cathedral of the Eastern Orthodox Church, which served as the seat of the Ecumenical Patriarchate; the sacred Imperial Palace, where the emperors lived; the Hippodrome; the Golden Gate of the Land Walls; and opulent aristocratic palaces.
-The University of Constantinople was founded in the 5th century and contained artistic and literary treasures before it was sacked in 1204 and 1453, including its vast Imperial Library. which contained more than 100,000 volumes.
-The city was the home of the Ecumenical Patriarch of Constantinople and guardian of Christendom's holiest relics, such as the Crown of Thorns and the True Cross.
+The city became famous for its architectural masterpieces, such as Hagia Sophia, the cathedral of the Eastern Orthodox Church, which served as the seat of the Ecumenical Patriarchate; the Imperial Palace of the emperors; the Hippodrome; the Golden Gate of the Land Walls; and opulent aristocratic palaces.
+The University of Constantinople was founded in the 5th century and included a vast Imperial Library, which contained more than 100,000 volumes.